Maximize Diabetes Care Outcomes With Remote Patient Monitoring

 Remote Patient Monitoring for Diabetes and Replacement Supplies

 A critical aspect of improving patient non-adherence is making sure that diabetes patients always have glucose monitoring supplies on hand.
-Tenovi remote patient monitoring solutions track and analyze patient usage of lancets and test strips.
+Tenovi tracks and analyzes patient usage of lancets and test strips.
 Therefore, they offer a replenishment program for glucose monitoring supplies.
-As a result, Tenovi can automatically ship and refill supplies, ensuring patients always have the necessary blood glucose monitoring supplies on hand.
-Tenovi works exclusively with chronic care management, telehealth, rpm service, and software companies that would like to offer remote patient monitoring devices and solutions to healthcare providers.
+Tenovi can automatically ship and refill supplies, ensuring patients always have the necessary blood glucose monitoring supplies on hand.

 Diabetes Management